l0rd/docker-unit/README.md

-# docker-unit
-xUnit for Dockerfiles
+docker-unit has moved to https://github.com/l0rd/cUnit